CS5001-khoury/ColorBlindnessChecker/instructions/ColorTesterDesign.md

 * blue_two (int): a color range between 0 and 255 representing the blue for the second color

 #### Returns
-boolean: returns true if the colors are too similar when someone has protanopia
+boolean: returns False if the colors are too similar when someone has protanopia

 #### Flow Diagram
 check_protanopia is called with (230,13,255) and (123,200,255):